Bitcoin-of-America/bitcoin-payment-widget/README.md

 ## Configurable Options

 - **merchantid** - Your BitcoinOfAmerica merchant identifier.
 Can be obtained by signing up for free as a merchant at [bitcoinOfAmerica](https://www.bitcoinofamerica.org)
+- **store** - Your store or website name for display in the widget.
 - **confirmations** - The number of blockchain confirmations required before widget displays an "order complete" message, and calls the optional *complete* callback.
 - **notifyurl** - This optional URL on your server will be notified each time a confirmation is received.
 Only the the first 6 payment confirmations will be handled {see **Notification URL** below}.
 - **complete** - Callback function.
 Called when all required confirmations have been received for payment.